 Part of our role in the workers’ comp system is making sure you receive payments you are due for providing medical treatment to an injured worker.

-Get bills and payments faster with these convenient features.
+You can also get bills and payments faster with these convenient features.

 Payment for compensable medical treatment of an injured worker is made according to the Oregon fee schedule, MCO contract rate, or another negotiated rate, whichever is less.